-There has been a growing trend in the number of organisations that practice Agile methodology.
-As of 2017, 94% of organisations in the UK are now using Agile.
-This is a huge increase of up to 78% since the previous year, according to the Annual State of Agile Report.
+There has been a growing trend in the number of organisations that practice an Agile methodology.
+94% of organisations in the UK are now using Agile.
+This is a huge increase from 78% since the previous year, according to the Annual State of Agile Report.

-The term ‘Agile’ was coined in 2001 in the Agile Manifesto:, a document written by 17 technologists.
-It is used to describe approaches to software development that emphasize collaboration over documentation, self-organisation rather than fixed management practices, and the ability to manage to constant change rather than to a rigid development process.
+The term ‘Agile’ was coined in 2001 in the Agile Manifesto:, a document written by seventeen experts.
+It is used to describe approaches to software development that emphasize collaboration over documentation, self-organisation rather than fixed management practices, and the ability to manage constant change.

 The Agile method relies on four major principles: